robertcepa/toucan-js/README.md

   async scheduled(controller: Controller, env: Env, context: Context) {
     const sentry = new Toucan({
       dsn: 'dsn...',
-      context: env, // Includes 'waitUntil', which is essential for Sentry logs to be delivered.
+      context, // Includes 'waitUntil', which is essential for Sentry logs to be delivered.
 Note that there's no request in 'scheduled' events context.
     });

     event.waitUntil(async () => {